-(1) In woven construction, the warp yarns, which run parallel with the length of the geotextile panel (machine direction), are interlaced with yarns called fill or filling yarns, which run perpendicular to the length of the panel (cross direction as shown in fig 1-1).
+(1) In woven construction, the warp yarns, which run parallel with the length of the geotextile panel (machine direction), are interlaced with yarns called till or filling yarns, which run perpendicular to the length of the panel (cross direction as shown in fig 1-1).
 Woven construction produces geotextiles with high strengths and moduli in the warp and fill directions and low elongations at rupture.
 The modulus varies depending on the rate and the direction in which the geotextile is loaded.
 When woven geotextiles are pulled on a bias, the modulus decreases, although the ultimate breaking strength may increase.
 The construction can be varied so that the finished geotextile has equal or different strengths in the warp and fill directions.
 Woven construction produces geotextiles with a simple pore structure and narrow range of pore sizes or openings between fibers.
 Woven geotextiles are commonly plain woven, but are sometimes made by twill weave or leno weave (a very open type of weave).
-Woven geotextiles can be composed of monofilaments (fig 1-2) or multifilament yarns (fig 1-3).
+Woven geotextiles can be composed of monofilaments (fig 1-2) or multifilament varns (fig 1- 3).
 Multifilament woven construction produces the highest strength and modulus of all the constructions but are also the highest cost.
 A monofilament variant is the slit-film or ribbon filament woven geotextile (fig 1-4).
 The fibers are thin and flat and made by cutting sheets of plastic into narrow strips.
 This type of woven geotextile is relatively inexpensive and is used for separation, i.e., the prevention of intermixing of two materials such as aggregate and fine-grained soil.

-- (2) Manufacturers literature and textbooks should be consulted for greater description of woven and knitted geotextile manufacturing processes which continue to be expanded. - (3) Nonwoven geotextiles are formed by a process other than weaving or knitting, and they are generally thicker than woven products.
+(2) Manufacturers literature and textbooks should be consulted for greater description of woven and knitted geotextile manufacturing processes which continue to be expanded.

+(3) Nonwoven geotextiles are formed by a process other than weaving or knitting, and they are generally thicker than woven products.
 These geotextiles may be made either from continuous filaments or from staple fibers.
 The fibers are generally oriented randomly within the plane of the geotextile but can be given preferential orientation.
-In the spunbonding process, filaments are extruded, and laid directly on a moving belt to form the mat, which is then bonded by one of the processes described below. - (a) Needle punching.
+In the spunbonding process, filaments are extruded, and laid directly on a moving belt to form the mat, which is then bonded by one of the processes described below.

+(a) Needle punching.
 Bonding by needle punching involves pushing many barbed needles through one or several layers of a fiber mat normal to the plane of the geotextile.
-The process causes the fibers to be mechanically entangled (fig l-5).
-The resulting geotextile has the appearance of a felt mat. - (b) Heat bonding.
-This is done by incorporating fibers of the same polymer type but having different melting points in the mat, or by using heterofilaments, that is, fibers composed of one type of polymer on the inside and covered or sheathed with a polymer having a lower melting point.
-A heat-bonded geotextile is shown in figure 1-6.
+The process causes the fibers to be mechanically entangled (fig 1-5).
+The resulting geotextile has the appearance of a felt mat.

+(b) Heat bonding.
+This is done by incorpo-

-1Kevlar is a registered trademark of Du Pont for their aramid fiber.
+$^{^{1}}$ Kevlar is a registered trademark of Du Pont for their aramid fiber.